dcmi/dctap/TAPprimer.md

 | dct:subject | IRI           |               | http://id.loc.gov/authorities/subjects/sh85141948 |
 | dct:subject | LITERAL       | xsd:string    | Vampires                                          |

-*In progress*

-Additional rules for values that are not simple strings have not yet been defined by the working group.

 ## Value constraint type

 To allow for a wider range of value constraints beyond specific values, it will be necessary to give a value constraint type that will allow the value constraint to be interpreted.